sarah-bluhm-at-aalto/predictSD/readme.md

 ## Models

 The models-folder contains lab-made StarDist models for the detection of cells on varying stains and magnifictations.
-Labelcollect.py expects used models to be found at a relative path of './models/_model_name_', i.e. the models-folder must be located in the same folder as the script-file.
+Labelcollect.py expects used models to be found at a relative path of '../models/_model_name_', i.e. the folders must be arranged the same as in the repository.

 #### DAPI10x
 Dmel midgut DAPI-stained nuclei.
 Trained with voxel ZYX-dimensions of (8.20 um, 0.650 um, 0.650 um).
 Imaged with Aurox